Shopify/shopify-api-js/docs/migrating_to_isomorphic.md

 ### Renamed `Shopify.Context` to `shopify.config`

-The current `Context` object name doesn't reflect that it mostly just holds configuration settings for the library, and no business logic, and it applies to the library on a global level.
+The current `Context` object name doesn't reflect that it mostly just holds configuration settings for the library, has no business logic, and it applies to the library on a global level.
-To make it more idiomatic and better support multiple instances / mocking, we've made the following changes to it:
+To make it more idiomatic and to better support multiple instances / mocking, we've made the following changes to it:

 - The `Shopify.Context.initialize()` method is no longer needed.
 You will pass in the configuration while setting up your library object.
 - You can search / replace instances of `Shopify.Context` with `shopify.config`, as per the example below.
 - The config options are now `camelCase` instead of `UPPER_CASE` to better represent them as properties, rather than constants.
-The settings' names and functionality are still the same, you'll just need to replace e.g. `Shopify.Context.API_KEY` with `shopify.config.apiKey`.
+The settings' names and functionality are still the same, you'll just need to find and replace, e.g., `Shopify.Context.API_KEY` with `shopify.config.apiKey`.
 - `Shopify.Context.throwIfUnitialized` and `UninitializedContextError` were removed.

 <table>